740i/Writeups/mantis/mantis.md

 4. MS14-068 with Impacket

 ### Service Discovery
-So we start out as usual with a simple nmap scan
+We start out as usual with a simple nmap scan
 ```
 nmap -v -sC -sV -p- 10.10.10.52
 ```